Sirjoseph94/starwars-api/README.md

 The API documentation of the availible endpoints can be found here [API DOC](https://mystarwars.up.railway.app/api-docs)

+NB: Choose the `Test server` option to use the openAPI docs online

 ## Live DEMO
 The live demo is hosted here